Retirement Savings Waterfall

 3. Fund qualified education expenses with 529 plan contributions:

 This does not mean fund your child’s college savings goal, that comes farther down the list.
 This is for qualified expenses that you’re already paying out of pocket in order to capture the state tax break.
 Examples of qualified expenses include college tuition/room/board or the first $10,000 of K-12 private school tuition.
 In Virginia, 529 account owners who are Virginia taxpayers may deduct contributions of up to $4,000 per account per year with an unlimited carryforward to future tax years.
 Therefore, a married couple can each contribute $4,000 for each child and receive an $8,000 state tax deduction, worth $475 per year.
 This is not based on any additional savings, just how to route the payments you’re already making and capture this “free” money.
 Not all states allow this.
+See 529 Plan Hack: Maximizing state tax benefits by routing education expenses through a 529 plan. — Oakleigh Wealth Services for more information, and be sure to check your state’s rules.

 4. Build up an adequate emergency fund:

 rule of thumb dictates that your emergency fund should be between 3-6 times your monthly non-discretionary expenses.
-Typically, these funds would be saved in a money market savings account with a competitive interest rate, but there are other places you could keep these funds including a brokerage account or even a Roth IRA, which allows for tax free/penalty free withdrawals of contributed amounts for any reason.
+Typically, these funds would be saved in a money market savings account with a competitive interest rate, but there are other places you could keep these funds, including a brokerage account or even a Roth IRA, which allows for tax-free/penalty-free withdrawals of contributed amounts for any reason.
 You need an adequate emergency fund so that you don’t need to dip into your retirement savings or go into debt if the unexpected happens.

 5. Fund your HSA: